BBai-Tips/bbai/README.md

 # bbai - Your Intelligent Project Assistant

-(The name is also a respectful nod to BBEdit, the beloved text editor by Bare Bones Software)

-## Be Better at Everything You Do with Text
+## Be Better at ...
+Everything You Do with Text

-`bbai` (pronounced b-b-ay) is an advanced AI-powered assistant designed to revolutionize how you work with text-based projects.
+bbai (pronounced b-b-aye) is an advanced AI-powered assistant designed to revolutionize how you work with text-based projects.
 Whether you're coding, writing, or managing complex documentation, bbai is here to help you "be better" at every step.

+_(The name is also a respectful nod to [BBEdit](https://www.barebones.com/products/bbedit/index.html), my beloved text editor by Bare Bones Software)_

 ## Why bbai?